gilleshenrard/ITLg_POO/README.md

 ##### 1.a SQLite database
 A simple table database is kept updated by the game.
 SQLite has been chosen as the technology used for its simplicity.

+Ideally, the database should contain two tables (Game and Board), and a DB view would conceal the information needed, but for the sake of simplicity and to keep only one table in the database, the information from both tables will be inserted and retrieved manually, one at a time.

 The table holds the following columns :
 - Start date and time
 - Duration of a game